How to Find a Good Auto Repair Shop

 Also ask if the shop will let you test drive your car before you pay.
 This can help you avoid hassles if you find a problem later.

 Finally, be sure the shop lets you follow basic good business practices—getting an estimate in advance, inspecting replaced parts, and receiving a detailed invoice.
 Local laws and regulations for the most part give consumers the right to demand these practices.

 Because you often don’t know exactly what needs to be done until your car is at the shop, it’s difficult to determine whether the shop charges fair prices.

 A striking observation about the data we collected: Choosing a low-priced shop doesn’t mean you’ll get lousy work.
 In fact, low-priced shops were more likely to receive high marks from their surveyed customers than high-priced shops.
-As the figure below shows, shops with price comparison scores of less than $87 were rated “superior” for “doing work properly on the first try” by 92 percent of their surveyed customers, while shops with price comparison scores above $113 received such favorable ratings from only 72 percent of their surveyed customers.
+As the figure below shows, shops with price comparison scores of less than $87 were rated “superior” for “doing work properly on the first try” by 88 percent of their surveyed customers, on average, while shops with price comparison scores above $113 received such favorable ratings from only 70 percent of their surveyed customers.